-Opiates, opium derivatives, synthetic opioids, psychoactive drugs, amphetamines, all United States Drug Enforcement Agency (DEA) Schedule I drugs and many Schedule II drugs.
-Also found in this class are drugs that are potent stimulants of the central nervous system.
+Opiates, opium derivatives, synthetic opioids, psychoactive drugs, amphetamines, United States Drug Enforcement Agency (DEA) Schedule I drugs and many Schedule II.
+Also found in this class are drugs that are potent stimulants of the Central Nervous System (CNS).
 Drugs in this class have no generally accepted medical use in the racing horse and their pharmacologic potential for altering the performance of a racing horse is very high.